 Controller SSL Enabled: true.

-Controller SSL Password: the plain text password for the agent truststore.
+Controller Keystore Password: the plain text password for the agent truststore.

 If you have enabled the Secure Credential Store, encrypt the password you enter here.
-See Encrypt Agent Credentials.
+See Encrypt Credentials for Agent Configuration.

 - Restart the Standalone Machine Agent.